repat/reservations-calendar/README.md

 # Laravel 5 Booking Calendar
 ## About
-This is rewritten [Gantt Class](https://github.com/bastianallgeier/gantti) by *bastianallgeier* to fit my needs , e.g. to show multiple events (bookings) per resource and Laravel 5.7 compatibility.
+This is the rewritten [Gantt Class](https://github.com/bastianallgeier/gantti) by *bastianallgeier* to fit my needs , e.g. to show multiple events (bookings) per resource and Laravel 5.7 compatibility.

 ## Screenshot